bailey27/cppcryptfs/README.md

 ------
 Below are some benchmark results.
 The tests were conducted using the cygwin utilities under Windows 10 64-bit running on an Intel I5-4200U cpu with a Crucial M500 ssd.

 Windows Defender realtime scanning was disabled during the tests because it really slows down cygwin tar.
-It took 2m43.600s to untar linux-3.0.tar.gz on native NTFS with realtime scanning enabled.
+It took 2m43.600s to extract linux-3.0.tar.gz on native NTFS with realtime scanning enabled.

 ```
 								cppcryptfs		native NTFS